vals-productions/sqlighter/README.md

 ### Database file

-Database file may be initially provided by the developer, or created by the library.
+Database file may be initially provided by the developer, optionally, with some data, or created by the library.

 #### The file is provided